foudfou/ptp/doc/development.md

 `globals.c` contains static variables that are only included in the main lib.
 This isolation prevents ODR (One Definition Rule) issues, as some some tests directly include `.c` files to test static functions.

-### static vs shared lib

-**FIXME** We should probably aim for a single shared main lib:

-- avoid embedding main code in all tests executables;
-- potentially make kad code available to other programs; plus no need to build a shared version, plus an additional static one for the main executable.

 ### Usage